 RELATED CONTENT: Challenges of Transitioning from Employee to Business Owner

-8. Participate in Your Franchisee Community
+8. Leverage Your Franchisee Community

 9. Embrace the Fear—But Don’t Let It Stop You